xfbs/PiL3/14Environment/notes.markdown

 - In a metamethod, `debug.getinfo(2, "S")` returns a table whose field `what` tells whether the function that called it is a main chunk, a regular Lua function or a C function
-- In Lua, global variables do not need to be truly global
+- In Lua, global variables do not need to be truly global (eg. the could be *nonlocal*)
 - A *free name* is a name that is not bound to an explicit declaration, that is, it does not occur inside the scope of a local variable with that name
-- A free name does not refer to a global variable
 - The Lua compiler translates any free name `var` to `_ENV.var`
 - This new `_ENV` variable is **not** a global variable
 - Lua compiles any chunk in the presence of a predefined